cjdoris/ExactpAdics/docs/internals.md

 > {:.ret}
 {:.intrinsic}

-The getter whose value is the sequence of values of gs.
+The getter whose value is the sequence of values of `gs`.

 ### Short-circuit reductions